zeruhur/plerion/_solo_spacefarer/09_rumors_generator.md

 # Rumors Generator

+Rumors may or may not be true (ask the Oracle!) but they are in any case an effective hook for generating adventure and fiction

 These tables can help you generate intriguing and varied rumors to drive your solo play.

 ## Rumor Source